camio/cxxstd-constexprreflexpr/constexprreflexpr.md

 ```

 With CXP-reflexpr, on the other hand, once we have a `Type` object, there isn't
-a language facility for going back into type processing
+a sufficient language facility for going back into type processing

 ```c++
 constexpr Type const * t = reflexpr(S)->get_public_data_members()[0]->get_type();